NCAA eligibility GPA comes from 16 core courses on an unweighted scale. Why a 3.7 report card can read as 2.9 to the NCAA.

 What counts as a core course

-The NCAA recognizes core courses in five academic areas:
+The NCAA recognizes core courses in these academic areas:

-For Division I, athletes are commonly required to complete 16 core courses across these areas, with a specific number locked in before the start of senior year.
+For Division I, athletes are commonly required to complete 16 core courses across these areas.
 Division II also uses 16 core courses.
 Electives, most PE classes, and remedial courses do not count, no matter how good the grade is.

 The GPA and test-score sliding scale

 The sliding scale works like a seesaw.
 A higher core-course GPA can offset a lower test score, and a stronger test score gives more room on GPA.
-Test-score policy has shifted in recent years, and standardized testing requirements continue to change, so do not treat any single cutoff as permanent.
+Test-score policy has shifted in recent years, so do not treat any single cutoff as permanent.

 This is the honest answer to "what GPA do you need to play college sports."
 There is no one number for every athlete and every division.
 There is a framework, and your athlete's job is to stay comfortably above the line so a slow testing season never costs them a roster spot.